nkrusch/recontext/notes/dig.md

 5. **OUTPUT** Invariants

-## About The Invariant Inference Step
+## About Invariant Inference

 The generator creates relations that are polynomial, disjunctive, and/or flat and nested arrays.

 DIG uses concepts and tools from mathematical fields (linear algebra, geometry, formal methods, etc.) to improve dynamic analysis [@nguyen2014].

 DIG uses **_parameterized templates_** [@nguyen2014]
 - Computes the unknown coefficients in the templates directly from trace.